Nagorno-Karabakh conflict: First Nagorno-Karabakh War (1988–1994)

 The First Nagorno-Karabakh War, also known as the Artsakh Liberation War in Armenia and Nagorno-Karabakh, was an armed conflict that took place in the late 1980s to May 1994, in the enclave of Nagorno-Karabakh in southwestern Azerbaijan, between the majority ethnic Armenians of Nagorno-Karabakh backed by the Republic of Armenia, and the Republic of Azerbaijan.
-As the war progressed, Armenia and Azerbaijan, both former Soviet Republics, entangled themselves in a protracted, undeclared war in the mountainous heights of Karabakh as Azerbaijan attempted to curb the secessionist movement in Nagorno-Karabakh.
+As the war progressed, Armenia and Azerbaijan, then both former Soviet Republics, entangled themselves in a protracted, undeclared war in the mountainous heights of Karabakh as Azerbaijan attempted to curb the Armenian Karabakh movement.

-The enclave's parliament had voted in favor of uniting with Armenia.
-A referendum, boycotted by the Azerbaijani population of Nagorno-Karabakh, was held, whereby most of the voters voted in favor of independence.
+On 20 February 1988, the enclave's parliament voted in favor of uniting with Armenia.
 The demand to unify with Armenia, which began anew in 1988, began in a relatively peaceful manner.
 As the Soviet Union's dissolution neared, the tensions gradually grew into an increasingly violent conflict between ethnic Armenians and ethnic Azerbaijanis.
 Both sides made claims of ethnic cleansing and pogroms conducted by the other.

-Inter-ethnic clashes between the two broke out shortly after the parliament of the Nagorno-Karabakh Autonomous Oblast in Azerbaijan voted to unify the region with Armenia on 20 February 1988.
-The circumstances of the dissolution of the Soviet Union facilitated an Armenian separatist movement in Soviet Azerbaijan.
-The declaration of secession from Azerbaijan was the final result of a territorial conflict regarding the land.
-As Azerbaijan declared its independence from the Soviet Union and removed the powers held by the enclave's government, the Armenian majority voted to secede from Azerbaijan.
-In the process they proclaimed the unrecognized Republic of Nagorno-Karabakh.
+The circumstances of the dissolution of the Soviet Union facilitated an Armenian secessionist movement in Soviet Azerbaijan.
+As Azerbaijan declared its independence from the Soviet Union and removed the powers held by the enclave's government, the Armenian majority of Nagorno-Karabakh voted to secede from Azerbaijan.
+The referendum held in 1991 was boycotted by the Azerbaijani population and had an electorate turnout of 82.1%, of which 99.9% voted in favor of independence.
+The referendum resulted in the unrecognized Republic of Nagorno-Karabakh.

 Full-scale fighting erupted in the late winter of 1992.
 International mediation by several groups, including the Organization for Security and Co-operation in Europe (OSCE), failed to bring resolution.
 In the spring of 1993, Armenian forces captured territory outside the enclave itself, threatening to catalyze the involvement of other countries in the region.
 By the end of the war in 1994, the Armenians were in full control of most of the enclave and also held and currently control approximately 9% of Azerbaijan's territory outside the enclave.
-As many as 230,000 Armenians from Azerbaijan and 800,000 Azerbaijanis from Armenia and Karabakh have been displaced as a result of the conflict, essentially cleansing Armenia and Karabakh from Azerbaijanis and Azerbaijan of Armenians.
+An estimated 353,000 Armenians from Azerbaijan and 500,000 Azerbaijanis from Armenia and Nagorno-Karabakh were displaced as a result of the conflict.
 A Russian-brokered ceasefire was signed in May 1994, leading to diplomatic mediation.